mkistler/azure-api-style-guide/docs/azure-ruleset.md

 Error response body should conform to Azure API Guidelines.

+Every operation should have a default response with error response body.

+All `4xx` and `5xx` responses should specify `x-ms-error-response: true` except for `404` response of HEAD operation.

 ### az-lro-headers

 A 202 response should include an Operation-Location response header.